Sonu Nigam: 2010–present: Later career and international collaborations

-From the same Mungaru Male combination, composer Murthy, lyricist Kaikini and Nigam got together to record the Kannada album Neene Bari Neene, produced by Ashok Kheny.
-Videos for the songs "Neene Bari Neene" and "Baa Nodu Gelathi" were shot on the outskirts of Bangalore featuring Nigam and model Madhuri Bhattacharya in the lead.
-Nigam also composed a theme song for the Karnataka Bulldozers team in the Celebrity Cricket League and sang it with Kunal Ganjawala and Sowmya Raoh, who also penned the lyrics.
+He sang "Chori Kiya Re Jiya" (Dabangg), "Abhi Mujh Mein Kahin" (Agneepath), and "Tere Bin" (Wazir).
+Nigam collaborated with Britney Spears for a remix of her song "I Wanna Go" in 2011.
+He further collaborated with Jermaine Jackson in the same year, for the song "This Is It", which was a tribute to American singer and Jermaine's brother, Michael Jackson, who had passed away 2 years prior.
+The duo performed the song at the 12th IIFA Awards.
+He further collaborated with Avicii, for the song "Indian Levels", a remix of the latter's "Levels", that released in 2012.
+He worked with Kshmr for the song "Underwater" in 2017.

+He performed major live concerts worldwide, including "Rafi Kishore aur Main" (UK, 2021), and launched his NFT series.
+Nigam also launched the label, I Believe Music, in 2020.
+In 2024, he sang for the soundtrack of the stage production Humare Ram.
+It was produced by Rahul Bhuchar.

+In February 2026, Nigam featured on the track "Iss Tarah", by singer-songwriter Chaar Diwaari.
+The song was included in the latter's EP Parvana.

 Other works

 As a host and judge

-Nigam was the host of the Sa Re Ga Ma Pa music show from 1995 until 1999 and became household name.
-He returned on Sa Re Ga Ma Pa L'il Champs International as a judge with Suresh Wadkar in October 2007.
+Nigam was the host of the Sa Re Ga Ma Pa music show from 1995 until 2000 and became household name.
+He returned on Sa Re Ga Ma Pa Li'l Champs International as a judge with Suresh Wadkar in October 2007.
 Nigam was a celebrity judge on the Sa Re Ga Ma Pa Mega Challenge grand finale on 12 December 2009.

 Nigam hosted the TV show Kisme Kitna Hai Dum on Star Plus in 2002.
-He appeared as the judge on Indian Idol in seasons 1 (October 2004 – March 2005) and 2 (November 2005 – April 2006), and was a celebrity judge in seasons 3 (17 August 2007) and 4 (16 January 2009 and 6 February 2009).

 In 2006, Nigam hosted Life Ki Dhun with Sonu Nigaam on Radiocity 91.1 FM, interviewing musicians.
 He appeared as a celebrity judge on STAR Voice of India in August 2007 (Season 1) and in December 2008 (Season 2), and on the grand finale of music reality show Jo Jeeta Wohi Super Star on 12 July 2008.
 Nigam was a judge/mentor on Chhote Ustaad – Do Deshon Ki Ek Awaaz (July – October 2010) with Rahat Nusrat Fateh Ali Khan, and was a judge/mentor on the first season of X Factor (India) (29 May – 2 September 2011) along with Sanjay Leela Bhansali and Shreya Ghoshal.
 On 23 August 2015, he appeared on "The Anupam Kher Show" sharing his life experiences.
 He has been also one of the three judges of Indian Idol 2016–17.

 Sonu has also hosted 3rd Mirchi Music Awards, 6th Mirchi Music Awards, 8th Mirchi Music Awards, 9th Mirchi Music Awards, 10th Mirchi Music Awards, 11th Mirchi Music Awards, 13th Mirchi Music Awards and 14th Mirchi Music awards In 2021, Sonu Nigam appeared as one of the judges in the Bengali music reality show Super Singer Season 3 on Star Jalsha, along with Kumar Sanu and Kaushiki Chakraborty.